McAllen Car Accident Lawyer

 - Loss of consortium

 If you sign any documentation or accept a settlement from any insurance company, you may be waiving your right to seek full compensation in the form of a personal injury lawsuit.
-Speak with a McAllen car accident lawyer before signing anything.
+Speak with a McAllen car accident lawyer from our law firm before signing anything.

 Time Limit to File a Car Accident Claim in Texas

 In Texas, you can file a personal injury lawsuit against the driver responsible for your accident.
 However, you will need to adhere to the statute of limitations, which places a filing deadline on your claim.
 If you do not file your lawsuit by this date, the court will dismiss your case and you will lose your chance at collecting compensation.